awsdocs/amazon-aurora-user-guide/doc_source/AuroraPostgreSQL.Security.md

     ...some output truncated...
 ```

-The `ssl_ciphers` parameter has no default string of cipher suites\.
+The `ssl_ciphers` parameter defaults to all allowed cipher suites\.
 For more information about ciphers, see the [ssl\_ciphers](https://www.postgresql.org/docs/current/runtime-config-connection.html#GUC-SSL-CIPHERS) variable in the PostgreSQL documentation\.
-For more information about cipher suite formats, see the [openssl\-ciphers list format](https://www.openssl.org/docs/manmaster/man1/openssl-ciphers.html#CIPHER-LIST-FORMAT) and [openssl\-ciphers string format](https://www.openssl.org/docs/manmaster/man1/openssl-ciphers.html#CIPHER-STRINGS) documentation on the OpenSSL website\.